martinlyra/1DT301/Lab_4/README.md

 ## Serial communication for task 3, 4, & 5
+<sub>*Assumption is made, that you who read this already had acquired and connected a RS232 cable and a jumper cable as per instructions on the PM.*</sub>

 In order to communicate with the board through serial.
 We used an application named PuTTY that came pre-installed on our computers.

 1. Start up PuTTY